 Spay and Neuter Clinic

 Operation Catnip holds monthly spay-neuter clinics, where a team of over seventy-five volunteers, comprised of veterinarians, veterinary students, veterinary technicians, and others sterilize up to two hundred and fifty cats in a few hours.
-All cats also receive a vaccination against rabies, feline leukemia, feline distemper, and two other viruses (Rabies & FVRCP-FeLV).
+All cats also receive a vaccination against rabies, feline leukemia, feline distemper, and FVRCP.
 Operation Catnip permanently crops the left ear of all cats altered in the no-cost clinic.
 The cropped left ear identifies each cat as stray and sterile.

-Space is available during the month if you cannot make it to a Spay Day through Operation Catnip’s partner clinic.
+If you cannot make it to a Catnip Sunday clinic, space may also be available through Operation Catnip’s partner clinic.
 Please contact Operation Catnip for details.

 Major funding for Operation Catnip has been provided by PetSmart Charities and the National Humane Education Society.